 Cairn O is situated on Doonaveeragh Mountain over looking the village site on the plateau below.
 Getting up to O is a bit of a struggle at it is perched on the top of a very overgrown escarpment.
-There is an ancient overgrown track to the cairn/easy way to get up there, but I haven't managed to find it yet.
+There is an ancient overgrown track to the cairn, but I haven't managed to find it yet.

 The orientation of this chamber is directed away from the rest of the monuments at Carrowkeel, towards Sheemor and Loughcrew 75 km away.
 It may be aligned towards to the extreme lunar standstill rising or towards another monument, linking Carrowkeel with the sites on the east coast of Ireland.

-Cairn P is a smallish round cairn a few hunderd meters beyond Cairn O, situated on the highest point of Doonaveeragh Mountain at 283 meters.
+Cairn P is a smallish round cairn a few hundred meters beyond Cairn O, situated on the highest point of Doonaveeragh Mountain at 283 meters.
 Standing on the summit of this cairn and looking out across Cairn O and the village, you can see that the whole mountain points to Knocknarea 25 km away.

 There is an interesting view from these two cairns.
-From Cairn O, Cairns G and H are visible, as is the erratic boulder, but Cairn K cannot be seen.
+From Cairn O, Cairns G and H are visible, as is the large erratic boulder, but Cairn K cannot be seen.
 From Cairn P, Cairns G and K are visible, but now H cannot be seen.
 These two sets of angles offer extra positions to watch midsummer sunsets from.

 I have always fancied that Cairn P was used as a lookout by Red Hugh O'Donnell's forces during the Nine Years War (1593 - 1601).
 His armies used to camp on Doonaveeragh, which overlooks the Red Earls Road, the medieval highway by the mountains.
 A signal may well have been sent from Cairn P at the commencement of the Battle of the Curlews